Speckles: The Tarbosaurus: Plot

 80 million years ago, during the Cretaceous period, a young Tarbosaurus named Speckles, for his unique birthmark, lives with his older brother, Quicks, twin sisters, and mother.
-Speckles is left alone when a rogue Tyrannosaurus named One-Eye causes a massive stampede to kill Speckles' siblings, and personally kills his mother, in order to usurp their territory.
+Speckles is left alone when a rogue Tyrannosaurus named One-Eye causes a massive stampede of vegetarian dinosaurs to kill Speckles' siblings, and personally kills his mother, in order to usurp their territory.

 Four years later, Speckles has scraped by on his own, scavenging and raiding nests.
 One day while attempting to steal food from One-Eye, Speckles encounters a female Tarbosaurus named "Blue-Eyes" and the pair team up to hunt and survive together.
 Over the years, Speckles and Blue-Eyes attempt to maintain a hunting territory away from One-Eye.
 Eventually, however, One-Eye discovers their hunting grounds and again attempts to usurp their territory.
 After Blue-Eyes is hurt by One-Eye, Speckles fights him, and eventually defeats and drives away his old nemesis.

 After defeating One-Eye, Speckles and Blue-Eyes reclaim Speckles' old family nest and hunting grounds.
 Now a mature adult pair with three young offspring, the family is happy until forced to flee from their territory due to a volcanic eruption.
 During the disaster, one of the children is killed and Blue-Eyes is wounded.
 After this, Speckles becomes the de facto alpha of a large migratory herd of dinosaurs fleeing the natural disaster.
 Two weeks into the journey, Blue-Eyes collapses from exhaustion.
 Seeing this, a pack of Velociraptors attacks the family, and though Speckles tries to hold them off, Blue-Eyes dies from her injury, forcing Speckles to leave her body behind in order to save their children.

 After a long journey, the herd arrives at a new, fertile area in which to settle.
 However, Speckles once again encounters One-Eye, who has been driven out by the same natural disaster.
-Just as he did before, One-Eye causes the herbivores to stampede in order to ambush Speckles and his two babies.
+Just as he did before, One-Eye causes the bunch of herbivores to stampede in order to ambush Speckles and his two babies.
 One-Eye kills one of Speckles' remaining children whilst the last, Speckles Jr., is knocked off a cliff into the ocean during the ensuing fight.
 Speckles dives into the sea to save him, but pursued by One-Eye.
 After a long fight in the ocean, One-Eye is attacked and eaten by a pair of Tylosaurus.
-Speckles eventually reaches Speckles Jr. and returns him safely to shore.
+Speckles at first avenged for his family and love interest, then eventually reaches Speckles Jr. and returns him safely to shore.

 In the closing monologue, Speckles wishes a peaceful, happy life for his son.